dsc-courses/dsc106-2025-sp/syllabus.md

 [worked examples]: https://tll.mit.edu/teaching-resources/how-people-learn/worked-examples/

-Each lab is worth 1% of your final grade, and the lowest lab grade will be dropped.
+Each lab is worth 1% of your final grade.
 Labs will be released on Fridays and due on the following **Fridays** at 11:59PM.

 You will access labs by pulling the course GitHub repository.